eringill/police_shootings/README.md

 * The median age of unarmed victims is lower than victims who possess almost any other type of arms.

 * The state in which the victim is shot is correlated with the victim's age.
-Individuals who are shot in Rhode Island, New York, the District of Columbia and Maine are likely to be older.

 I've written a blog post on [Medium](https://medium.com/@erin.gill81/this-is-what-the-data-on-us-police-shootings-say-about-victims-ages-5a34b7e04c07) that describes my findings.